 Hopefully after reading through all the information above you have a better idea of what Cloudways has to offer WordPress users and how to actual get started with WordPress using Cloudways managed cloud hosting.

-We were very impressed with their easy to use server console, quick WordPress setup and fast chat support.
-We give them a solid 5/5 as a host.
-Plus with tons of great built-in features for server scaling, SSL, teams and more Cloudways has positioned themselves as a great option for small businesses with one site as well as for design agencies that might be managing hundreds of client sites.
+I was very impressed with their easy to use server console and quick WordPress setup.
+I personally I give them a solid 5/5 as a host.
+With tons of great built-in features for server scaling, SSL, teams and more Cloudways has positioned themselves as a great option for brand new users or small businesses, as well as for experienced design agencies that might be managing hundreds of client sites.

 To learn more head over to the Cloudways website.
-You can get started with your own 14 day DigitalOcean trial (or 3 day trial for VULTR, Amazon or Google) simply by signing up with an email.
-No credit card required.
+You can get started with your own 3 day trial simply by signing up with an email (no credit card required).

 And if you have any questions about Cloudways WordPress cloud hosting, their features or our experience using it just leave us a question in the comments below.
 Or share you own Cloudways experience – we’d love to hear what you think!